syncfusion-content/wpf-docs/wpf/Card-View/Getting-Started.md

 You can populate the card items to the `CardView` control by using the `ItemsSource` property.
 You need to use [HeaderTemplate](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Tools.Controls.CardView.html#Syncfusion_Windows_Tools_Controls_CardView_HeaderTemplate) and `ItemTemplate` to populate the items into the view.

-N> You can use the grouping, sorting, filtering and editing functionalites only by populating the card items through the `ItemsSource` property.
+N> You can use the grouping, sorting, filtering and editing functionalities only by populating the card items through the `ItemsSource` property.

 {% tabs %}
 {% highlight c# %}